robinmamie/intro_computer_graphics/project/description/proposal.md

 A movable camera (with arrow keys) that allows to move around the world that is generated procedurally and resembles a mountain-like landscape.
 As a minimal requirement, no textures will be applied on the landscape but colours according to the altitude.
+We will implement screen-space reflections to the water in our procedurally generated terrain

 ## Optional extensions